sixilli/Alec-Perro-Thinkful/README.md

 # Alec-Perro-Thinkful
 Sharing some of my favorite projects that I have completed throughout Thinkful's curriculum.

-## Early Projects: Credit card fraud and Housing Pricing
+## Early Projects: Credit Card Fraud and Housing Pricing
 Out of my early projects I really enjoyed how these two came out.
 This area of the curriculum is where I got most of my practice utilizing SK-Learn, Pandas, Matplotlib and Seaborn.
 With these tools I learned general data cleaning, data visualization and predictive modeling.

 ## Deep Learning: U4 Capstone, MNIST and Cancer Detection